Crystal Palace 0-0 Leeds: Vieira says Palace deserved more than a point - NewsBreak

-Watford may need to assess Juraj Kucka, Kiko Femenia, Francisco Sierralta and Samuel Kalu, all of whom missed the defeat at Manchester City through injury.
+Watford welcome back Juraj Kucka and Kiko Femenia, both of whom missed the defeat at Manchester City through injury.
 Burnley will monitor Maxwell Cornet, who is nursing a minor knee issue.
-A calf problem forced Jay Rodriguez off against Wolves but he has trained...
+A calf problem forced Jay Rodriguez off against Wolves but he has trained this week and should be in...

 Jurgen Klopp has been speaking to the media before Liverpool’s game at Newcastle United on Saturday.
 On signing a two-year extension to his contract: "We are in a very positive mood as a family.
 We love being here and we want to make the club as successful as possible, for as long as possible.
 I will stay as long as it makes sense for both sides."